andraskindler/quickscroll/README.md

 	Both styles also come with a *_WITH_HANDLE* suffix, creating a holo-themed handlebar on the scrollbar.

 4. (Optional) Do some customizing: change the colors, sizes and font styles.
-This can be done via xml attributes or object methods.
+This can be done via object methods.

 Including in your app
 =====================